 The Company recognizes rent expense on a straight-line basis over the lease term with the difference between the rent payments and the straight-line rent expense recorded as deferred rent.
-Rent expense for the years ended December 31, 2018 and 2019 for these facilities was \$0.5 million and \$1.3 million, respectively.
-Deferred rent (included in prepaid expenses and other current assets on the balance sheets) as of December 31, 2018 and 2019 was \$0.4 million and \$1.2 million, respectively.
-In conjunction with the lease agreements and amendments, the Company paid total security deposits of \$0.3 million and \$0.6 million, which are included in other assets within the balance sheets as of December 31, 2018 and 2019, respectively.
+Rent expense for the years ended December 31, 2020 and 2019 was \$3.0 million and \$1.3 million, respectively.
+Deferred rent as of December 31, 2020 and 2019 was \$1.6 million and \$1.2 million, respectively.
+In conjunction with the lease agreements and amendments, the Company paid total security deposits of \$0.6 million, which is included in other assets within the balance sheets as of both December 31, 2020 and 2019.